How to Create an Online Store

 The cheapest e-commerce plan on Squarespace is the Business plan.
 Business plan users are charged a 3% transaction fee, which basically covers the fees that Squarespace pays your payment gateway for that transaction.
 But if you sign up for a higher-tier Squarespace plan, Squarespace actually waives your transaction fees in exchange for your plan’s higher monthly rate.

-Shopify is a little different from other site builders because it offers its own payment gateway: Shopify Payments.
+Shopify is slightly different from other site builders because it offers its own payment gateway: Shopify Payments.
 By charging an extra transaction fee for using a third-party payment gateway, the platform incentivizes store owners to use Shopify Payments.
 So if you’re a Shopify customer, we recommend cutting out the middleman and using Shopify Payments.

 9. Pick your shipping methods